-On March 28, 2018, the Receivables Financing Agreement was amended to change the definition of Change in Control in the Receivables Financing Agreement such that the Merger discussed in Note 4 would not be a Change in Control for purposes of the Receivables Financing Agreement.
+On March 28, 2018, the Receivables Financing Agreement was amended to change the definition of Change in Control in the Receivables Financing Agreement.
 On September 20, 2017, the Securitization Program was amended to add certain of NuStar Energy's wholly owned subsidiaries resulting from the Navigator Acquisition and to extend the Securitization Program's scheduled termination date from June 15, 2018 to September 20, 2020, with the option to renew for additional 364-day periods thereafter.
 Borrowings by NuStar Finance under the Receivables Financing Agreement bear interest at the applicable bank rate, as defined under the Receivables Financing Agreement.
 As of December 31, 2018 and 2017, accounts receivable totaling \$95.5 million and \$92.6 million, respectively, were included in the Securitization Program.
 The weighted average interest rate related to outstanding borrowings under the Securitization Program during the year ended December 31, 2018 was 3.0%.